 It does not only take good code to make good software.
 Just like any other field of engineering, building stable and maintainable software also requires good planning to “anticipate and dissipate” problems before they show up and to use the right tools for the right task, high flexibility to accommodate the unforeseen problems, positive thinking to stay motivated and focused as well as strong resourcefulness to design appropriate solutions to a task and quickly learn the required skills to overcome difficulties and, finally, teamwork since many projects require the association of the skills from many team members, each with their own domain of expertise and views on the projects.

-Over the years the many projects I have worked on, that it be for leisure as personal projects or for my “regular” day-job, gave me a very good sense of anticipation by learning out of experience that yoloing a project never gives good results.
+Over the years the many projects I have worked on, that it be for leisure as personal projects or for my “regular” day-job, gave me a very good sense of anticipation by learning out of experience that "yoloing" may give results in the short term, but lots of troubles in the long run.
 I have been a very autonomous and self-sufficient person since childhood and always had a strong ability to learn and understand due to my peculiar attraction to anything complex, technical, scientific or, generally speaking, “curiosity-inducing”.
-My good-hearted nature, globally joyful behavior and strong sociability makes me a person with whom others like to work, from a human relationships perspective.
+My good-hearted nature, joyful behavior, strong sociability, and pedagogic nature make me a person with whom others like to work, from a human and technical perspective.

 I built this website for a professional working in well-being and personal developpement.

 The original design was maquetted by a 3rd-party designer, but I did the implementation of the site from front-to-back, including search engine optimization and communication advising.